 Designing Desires Workshop

-Doors of Perception 3, Amsterdam, November 1995
+"Doors of Perception 3," Amsterdam, November 1995

 Group Led by A T Mann

 The Doors of Perception 3 Conference in Amsterdam, The Netherlands, was held in November 1995 and was co-sponsored by The Netherlands Design Institute, Domus Academy of Milan, the Royal College of Art, London and the Royal Melbourne Institute of Technology.
-The workshops and conference explored ways in which information technology and design can contribute to sustainability, specifically the mental and material changes that must be made in order to achieve a sustainable future.
+The twelve workshop groups and the conference itself explored ways in which information technology and design can contribute to sustainability, specifically the mental and material changes that must be made in order to achieve a sustainable future.
 The purpose of the workshops was to create various info-eco scenarios that could be used by design schools and designers in the future.
 I was invited to run one of the twelve Professional Design Workshops.

 The Challenge